Tom Kenny: Voice acting

 In 2009, Kenny became a regular cast voice in the Fox comedy series Sit Down, Shut Up.
 He voices Muhammad Sabeeh "Happy" Fa-ach Nuabar, the secretive custodian who is plotting a terrorist attack, as well as Happy's interpreter.
 The series premiered on April 19, 2009.
 Kenan Thompson, Kristin Chenoweth, Jason Bateman, Nick Kroll, Cheri Oteri, Henry Winkler, Will Arnett, and Will Forte are the other main cast members.

 He plays the Ice King and Magic Man on Adventure Time.
 In 2011, Kenny took over the role of Rabbit from Ken Sansom in Winnie the Pooh.
 From 2012 to 2014, Kenny voiced Woody Johnson on Comedy Central's Brickleberry.
 He voiced various characters in the Cartoon Network programme Mixels, Sumo in the Cartoon Network programme Clarence, Daddo in Henry Hugglemonster, Dr. Otto Octavius on The Ultimate Spider-Man, and Leo Callisto in Miles from Tomorrowland.

 He has also provided voices in television advertisements for Best Buy (as an elf for a Christmas spot), Experian (as a talking modem alongside DC Douglas), and Talking Hank in the YouTube web series Talking Tom and Friends.

 In video games, Kenny is best known as the voice of Spyro the Dragon, having replaced previous voice actor Carlos Alazraqui.
 He first voiced Spyro in Spyro 2: Ripto's Rage!, and continued to voice the character up until Spyro: A Hero's Tail, where he was replaced by Jess Harnell.
 He also voiced another character in the series, Sgt.
 James Byrd, in Spyro: Year of the Dragon.
 He reprised both roles in Spyro Reignited Trilogy, a collection of modern remakes of the original Spyro trilogy.
+He also voiced Crash Bandicoot live at E3 1997, switching out performances with Carlos Alazraqui.

 Kenny was a guest star on HarmonQuest as both himself and his "in-game character" Legnahcra the maître d' of Virtuous Harmony.

 He also voiced Fethry Duck in the 2017 version of DuckTales.
 In 2022, he voiced Benito Mussolini and other characters in Guillermo del Toro's Pinocchio.

+Kenny reprised his role as Ice King in the 2023 spinoff series Adventure Time: Fionna and Cake.